SShahid97/employee-directory/README.md

 - [x] Integration of Persist Store to retain employee-specific data, such as senior employees.
 - [x] Creation of additional screens/routes, including a dedicated screen for displaying senior employees and an employee details screen utilizing the getEmployee API to showcase individual employee details.
 - [x] Utilization of Jest, React Testing Library and Vitest for writing unit and integration Tests.
-- [x] This project demonstrates proficiency in React.js development, incorporating industry-standard tools and practices to deliver a functional and visually appealing dashboard application.
+- [x] This project demonstrates proficiency in React.js development, incorporating industry-standard tools and practices to deliver a functional and visually appealing employee directory application.

 ## Getting Started
 Follow these steps to clone the repository, install dependencies, and run the application locally.